March 17, 2023

 Community Solar in Action

 Solar power is generated on an off-site community solar farm that is connected to the grid.
 The utility company delivers cleaner energy to the subscriber’s home.
-In return, subscribers receive a discount of 10% or more simply for choosing clean energy.
+In return, subscribers receive a discount for simply choosing clean energy.
 Here’s what it looks like step-by-step:

 - Farm: The local community solar farm harvests the sun and generates clean renewable energy.
 Residents and businesses subscribe to a section of the solar energy generated based on their annual electricity use.
 Hundreds of households can subscribe to a single community solar farm.